abhx7/Principle-of-Guidance-of-Autonomous-Vehicles/README.md

 # Principle of Guidance of Autonomous Vehicles

 ## Overview
 This repository contains the materials for the **AS5570 IITM Aerospace Engineering Elective Course**, focused on the principles of autonomous guidance for aerial vehicles.
 It covers theoretical concepts, simulations, assignments, and references related to guidance laws and their applications.
+A student should be able to formulate and solve interceptor-target engagement problems using classical and modern guidance laws or algorithms.

 ## Course Contents